intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 solution.
 Technologies such as Zoom are not new: many people have used then for years; nobody attacked it until it was the front line.
 What's the next vulnerable service?

+Overall, it may be that the pandemic caused fewer security changes, with many people suddendly work from home, than one would have guessed pre-pandemic.
+However, existing security problems and challenges may have become even more obvious and acute with an increased use of Internet-based services.

 ### Discussion